tendermint/tendermint/docs/app-development.rst

 transactions in the mempool are replayed on the mempool connection (CheckTx) following a commit.

-The Commit response includes a byte array, which is the deterministic state root of the application.
+The app should respond with a byte array, which is the deterministic state root of the application.
 It is included in the header of the next block.
 It can be used to provide easily verified Merkle-proofs of the state of the application.